epam-cross-platform-lab/FlexiMvvm/docs/001-introduction-02-first-screen.md

 > Later a better way will be demostrated with code-generated ``ViewHolder``s, without the need to inflate each user control and preserve in a private field.

 FlexiMvvm provides a wide range of default Data Bindings to iOS and Android standard controls.
 Custom Data Binding is possible as well.

+And another major part here is the ``Init()`` method which is placed in Activity for simplicity. ``SimpleIoc`` is available as an out-of-the-box Inversion of Control (IoC) container, to hold dependencies and provide their instances on demand.
+For now we have just a single registration entry, our ``UserProfileViewModel``.

+> On mobile, performance and application start time specifically are pretty critial qualities. ``SimpleIoc`` is good on that. **No Reflection** is used by ``SimpleIoc`` to automate dependencies resolution but all the instantiation logic is provided by us explicitly via the ``Register()`` method.
+It's recommended though not mandatory - any container may be involved instead.

+Then we use ``ViewModelProvider`` which is central for View Model instance provisioning and leverage the existing factory passed in, ``DependencyProviderViewModelFactory``.
+The latter gets our container (and uses it internally) with the registered View Model.

 #### iOS